jeffblankenburg/31-days-of-vibe-coding/outlines/week1.md

 ## Day 1 – What Is Vibe Coding?

 **Abstract:**
 Vibe Coding is the art of staying in flow while using AI as your creative pair-programmer.
-It’s not about outsourcing your brain; it’s about accelerating intuition.
-This post defines the practice, the mindset, and the rules of engagement—and why observability becomes your new seatbelt when you’re no longer the only one writing code.
+It's not about outsourcing your brain; it's about accelerating intuition.
+This post defines the practice, the mindset, and the rules of engagement, and why observability becomes your new seatbelt when you're no longer the only one writing code.

 ### Outline
 1. **Opening Anecdote** – Describe the first time you felt “in flow” with an AI model.